HumbertoDiego/lidar-experiments/README.md

 * Sd card with [2023-02-09-ubiquity-base-focal-raspberry-pi.img](https://learn.ubiquityrobotics.com/noetic_pi_image_downloads) installed
 * pip install pyserial

-We have to enable the serial interface on th Pi.
+We have to enable the serial interface on the Pi.
 For that, open the file `/boot/config.txt` and add the following at the end of the file: `enable_uart=1`.
 This will tell our Pi to enable the serial interface while booting up.
 Do not forget to save the changes you made.

 Reading `LD14P LiDAR Development Manual V0.2` we get DATA PACKET FORMAT as follows: